TheLipstickCoder/bamazon2/README.md

 This Node.js app will work with a SQL database to process orders from customer while alerting customers to items that are in stock.

+If the app was working, this is how the client would access it:

 Prior to accessing the store, the client should run "npm install" to access all of the needed packages.

 The client will access the store through the following command: